VArbiter/CCExtensionKit/README.md

 # CCLocalLibrary

-####SomeCategorys that can be installed as a local static library . (as framework , depends how you manage your pods) .
+###SomeCategorys that can be installed as a static library . (as framework , depends how you manage your pods) .

 ### What's new ?
 ---
+2017-08-06 15:38:09
+Well ...
+I found that local libraries have some issues on spec dependency .
+Therefore , CCLocalLib was no longer a local lib.
+👏👏👏 -> now , jusy run `pod 'LocalLib' ` and cocoapods will do the rest .

+> and probably , i won't use prefix `CC` any longer.
+>
+> maybe , `EL` will be the existance in the next project .
+EL , Elwin Frederick , of course .
+>
+>  single dog , single dog , single all the way. 🐶🐶🐶

 2017-07-01 19:49:01